School Art Contest

 Idea At A Glance

-Work with your local elementary or secondary school to hold an art contest about hearing.
+Partner with elementary and secondary schools to hold an art contest about hearing.
 Through art, students could portray what their world would look like without sound.
-Alternatively, the art contest could ask students to express the value of sound through artwork.
+Alternatively, the art contest could ask students to express the importance of sound through artwork.

-Partner with hearing clinics or non-profit organizations to provide teachers and students with educational materials about hearing loss during the contest.
+During the contest, you could partner with hearing clinics to provide teachers and students with educational materials about hearing loss.
 This could create class-wide discussions about healthy hearing practices and the importance of regular hearing tests.

-Present student artwork in a public space in the center of your town or city, inviting the general public, parents, and students to celebrate the creative art.
+At the end of the contest, student artwork could be presented in a public space in the center of the city, inviting the general public, parents and students to celebrate the creative art.
 The contest could occur during the month of May (Better Hearing Month) or coincide with the International Day for Ear and Hearing on March 3rd.

 In 2012, the Save the Redwoods League held a country-wide, student art contest to raise awareness of and encourage visits to the redwood forests in California.
 Thousands of elementary and high school students in the United States submitted works of art showing how the redwood forests are a great place to play, learn, and explore nature.